 Secondary education.
-The minimum secondary program requires the completion of the general graduation requirements (see pages 66-68 for the courses recommended for students in teacher education); a departmental concentration of at least eight and a half courses or a group concentration of at least ten and a half courses; a minor of six courses in another department or a group minor of seven; and eight professional education courses.
+The minimum secondary program requires the completion of the general graduation requirements (see pages 69-71 for the courses recommended for students in teacher education); a departmental concentration of at least 30 semester hours or a group concentration of at least 36 semester hours; a minor of at least 20 semester hours in another department or a group minor of at least 24 semester hours; and at least 28 semester hours of professional education courses.
 Students interested in secondary education should obtain copies of the Teacher Education Program Guidebook from the Department of Education.
-Programs should be worked out with the appropriate departmental advisor (listed on page 74-75) and have the approval of Mr. LeRoy Stegink, director of teacher education.
+Programs should be worked out with the appropriate departmental advisor (listed on page 77-78) and have the approval of Mr. LeRoy Stegink, director of teacher education.

 The programs of concentration should be selected from the following subject areas: art, biology, chemistry, English, French, geology (earth science), German, history, Latin, mathematics, music, physical education, physics, religion and theology (coupled with another major), and Spanish.
-Majors in art and music require ten and a half courses.
+Majors in art and music require at least 36 semester hours.
 The minor should be selected from these subject areas or from communication arts and science, economics, geography, political science, psychology, religion and theology (the academic study of religions), and sociology.
 Students with an interest in economics, geography, political science or social sciences are encouraged to major in history and minor in one of these areas.